Stable homology isomorphisms for the partition and Jones annular algebras: Partition algebras

-\begin{proof} By inductive application of Lemmas \ref{lem:PretractK} and \ref{lem:PretractL}, either $J$ is zero, or $J$ is a retract of $\Partition_n(\delta)$.
-The retraction map is a composite of maps given by right multiplication by certain elements of $\Partition_n(\delta)$, so is itself given by right multiplication by the product of those elements.
-This product element $\rho$ must be lie in $J$ because $\rho = 1 \cdot \rho$ lies in $\textrm{Im}(\cdot \rho) \subset J$.
+By construction, this retraction is a composite of maps given by right multiplication by certain elements of $\Partition_n(\delta)$, so is itself given by right multiplication by the product of those elements.
+This product element $\rho$ must lie in $J$ because $\rho = 1 \cdot \rho$ lies in $\textrm{Im}(\cdot \rho) \subset J$.
 The result then follows from Lemma \ref{lem:retractIsIdemp}. \end{proof}

 We are now ready to prove the main result on $\Partition_n(\delta)$.
-Recall from the introduction of \cite{BHP} that we have the group algebra of the symmetric group.
+Recall from the introduction that we have the group algebra of the symmetric group, and recall from Remark \ref{rmk: Partition trivial module} that this isomorphism identifies the trivial modules (both denoted $\t$) of these two algebras, in particular that $I_{\leq n-1}$ acts trivially on the trivial module $\t$ of $\Partition_n(\delta)$.

 \begin{proof}[Proof of Theorem \ref{thm:partition}] By Lemma \ref{lem:cover}, these ideals do indeed form an $R$-free cover of $I_{\leq n-1}$.
 By Lemma \ref{lem:IdempotentUnlessSisn}, an intersection of at most $n-1$ ideals from among the $K_i$ and $L_{i,j}$ is either zero or principal idempotent, so this is indeed a principal idempotent cover of height $n-1$.
 Certainly $I_{\leq n-1}$ acts trivially on $\t$, so the result follows by Theorem \ref{thm:main}. \end{proof}